 BoltWire is an open-source, flat-file content management system (CMS) that doesn’t require a database.
-It helps you create personal or business websites in minutes just by uploading their content to your server.
+Instead, it helps you create personal or business websites in minutes by uploading their content to your server.

-For one, it doesn’t need a database server, all its data is simply stored in the file system (file-based, flat file CMS).
+For one, it doesn’t need a database server; all its data is stored in the file system (file-based, flat file CMS).
 It also provides native markdown WYSIWYG support, SEO friendly, flexible CSS framework with no installation required.

 For more about BoltWire, please check its homepage.